BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models

 Entity retrieval involves retrieving unique Wikipedia pages to entities mentioned in the query.
 This is crucial for tasks involving Entity Linking (EL).
 The entity-bearing query is the \textit{input} and the entity abstract and title are retrieved as \textit{output}.

-\paragraph{DBPedia-Entity-v2} \cite{Hasibi:2017:DVT} is an established entity retrieval dataset.
-It contains a set of heterogeneous entity-bearing queries $\mathbf{Q}$ and retrieves entities from the english part of DBpedia corpus $\mathbf{T}$ from October 2015.
-We randomly sample out 67 queries from the test split as development.
+\textbf{DBPedia-Entity-v2} \cite{Hasibi:2017:DVT} is an established entity retrieval dataset.
+It contains a set of heterogeneous entity-bearing queries $\mathbf{Q}$ containing named entities, IR style keywords, and natural language queries.
+The task involves retrieving entities from the English part of DBpedia corpus $\mathbf{T}$ from October 2015.
+We randomly sample out 67 queries from the test split as our dev set.